JSTOR-Labs/plant-humanities/docs/sunflower.md

 ### Range and Cultivation

 <param ve-entity eid="Q495448" title="Marshall County" aliases="central Tennessee">
 So, how did the _Helianthus annuus_ specimen represented in Besler’s book _[Hortus Eystettensis](https://bibdigital.rjb.csic.es/idurl/1/10908)_ (1613) come into being?
 The common sunflower was cultivated by humans thousands of years ago, and the history of that process is enmeshed with convergences of plant and human mobility.
-We can chart that movement by using maps to study the locations associated with plant distribution, fossilized remains, and other forms of evidence.[^ref5] The earliest known sunflower remains—charred seeds—tell us that humans used _H._ _annuus_ in [central Tennessee](http://opencontext.org/subjects/9cdf1026-42cd-4903-820c-e7415ede8900) by 5000 BP and parts of eastern North America by 3000 BP.[^ref6] It is likely that, in the pre-5000 BP context, indigenous peoples transported wild sunflowers to their campsites, where the plants became stabilized and later cultivated to possess favorable traits, such as large seeds.
+We can chart that movement by using maps to study the locations associated with plant distribution, fossilized remains, and other forms of evidence.[^ref5] The earliest known sunflower remains—charred seeds—tell us that humans used _H._ _annuus_ at Hayes shelter in [central Tennessee](http://opencontext.org/subjects/9cdf1026-42cd-4903-820c-e7415ede8900) by 5000 BP and parts of eastern North America by 3000 BP.[^ref6] It is likely that, in the pre-5000 BP context, indigenous peoples transported wild sunflowers to their campsites, where the plants became stabilized and later cultivated to possess favorable traits, such as large seeds.
 <param ve-map prefer-geojson center="Q495448" zoom="7.5" title="Hayes Shelter prehistoric site, Marshall County, Tennessee" show-label="true">

 <param ve-entity eid="Q80914" title="Tabasco">